 hat made you decide to become an artist?
 Is it something you knew you wanted to do from a young age?

-If you weren’t an artist, what would you be?
-A despondent writer
+If you weren’t a photographer, what would you be?
+A screenwriter or a really good real estate agent

-If you could change one thing about the world today what would it be?
-Education about trauma for all
+If you could change one thing about the world today, what would it be?
+That we’d all be a little nicer to one another